HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 ## Conclusion

-Consistent with what was found and [concluded last year](../2019/seo#conclusion), most sites have crawlable and indexable desktop and mobile home pages, and are making use of the fundamental SEO related configurations.
+Consistent with what was found and [concluded last year](../2019/seo#conclusion), most sites have crawlable and indexable desktop and mobile pages, and are making use of the fundamental SEO related configurations.

 It is important to highlight how the link discoverability for major JS frameworks used for SPAs increased dramatically compared to 2019.
 By testing mobile navigation links for hashed URLs, we saw -53%  instances of uncrawlable links from sites using React, -58% fewer from Vue.js powered sites, and a -91% reduction from Angular SPAs.

 Additionally, it was also identified that there has been a slight improvement from last year's findings across many of the analyzed areas:

 - **Robots.txt**: Last year 72.16% of mobile sites had a valid `robots.txt` vs. 74.91%  this year.
-- **Canonical tag**: Last year it was identified that 48.34% of mobile home pages were using a canonical tag vs. 53.61% this year.
+- **Canonical tag**: Last year it was identified that 48.34% of mobile pages were using a canonical tag vs. 53.61% this year.
-- **Title element**: This year it was found that 98.75% of the desktop home pages are featuring one, while 98.7% of mobile home pages are also including it.
+- **Title element**: This year it was found that 98.75% of the desktop pages are featuring one, while 98.7% of mobile pages are also including it.
 Last year it was found that 97.1% of mobile pages were featuring a title tag.
-- **Meta Description**: This year, 68.62% of desktop home pages and 68.22% of mobile ones were found to be featuring a meta description, an improvement from last year when it was found that 64.02% of mobile home pages had one.
+- **Meta Description**: This year, 68.62% of desktop pages and 68.22% of mobile ones were found to be featuring a meta description, an improvement from last year when it was found that 64.02% of mobile pages had one.
 - **Structured Data**: Despite the fact that reviews are not supposed to be associated with home pages the data indicates that `AggregateRating` is up 23.9% on mobile and 23.7% on desktop.
-- **Images' `alt` attribute**: This year, 53.86% of desktop and 51.22% of mobile home pages featured image `alt` attributes.
+- **Images' `alt` attribute**: This year, 53.86% of desktop and 51.22% of mobile pages featured image `alt` attributes.
 Although this might seem low, it is an improvement from last year when it was found that 46.71% of mobile pages used `alt` attributes on all of their images.
 - **HTTPS usage**: 77.44% of desktop pages and 73.22% of mobile pages have adopted HTTPS.
 This is up 10.38% from last year.

 However, not everything has improved vs. last year configurations.